How to create sprite sheets & animations for PixiJS 8

 The background and middle ground images are perfectly aligned because the middle ground contains transparency at the top.

-But is adding transparency not a bad thing?
-Doesn't it waste RAM and cost performance?
+But is adding transparency a bad thing?
+Doesn't it waste RAM and hurt performance?
 Usually it would — that's right.
-But thanks to TexturePacker, that is not the case.
-When you add an image with transparency to a sprite sheet, the transparency is removed - — we call this feature trim.
+But thanks to TexturePacker, that's not the case.
+When you add an image with transparency to a sprite sheet, the transparency is removed — this feature is called trim.
 PixiJS is smart enough to compensate for that.
-When working with the sprite, it's like working with the original sprite.
+When working with the sprite, it's like working with the original image.

 Adding and playing animations